Running Batch Workloads with AWS Lambda: When It Works and When It Doesn't

 When Lambda Struggles

-Lambda isn't the right tool for every batch scenario:
+Lambda is not the right tool for every batch scenario.

 1. Long-Running Processes